Tooth-Colored Fillings – McKinney, TX

 If you’ve had dental fillings placed before, you were probably familiar with the gray sheen they give off when light reflects off of your smile.
 This reason is one of many that people give when they try to avoid having cavities filled.
 Thankfully, research and advances in dental materials have shown that using tooth-colored fillings to replace teeth is a viable alternative to traditional amalgam varieties.

-By visiting our dentists at Oakbrook Dental and Orthodontics, you can have your damaged teeth restored with durable and natural-looking composite resin.
-Contact our office today to schedule your next appointment!
+By visiting our dentists at Oakbrook Dental and Orthodontics, you can have your damaged teeth restored with durable and natural-looking composite resin tooth-colored fillings from our McKinney, TX dentist.
+Contact our dental office today to schedule your next appointment!

 What are Tooth-Colored Fillings Made Of?Tooth-colored fillings are made up of composite resin, a mixture that contains plastic and glass.
 This is far from the materials used in amalgam fillings, which usually includes nickel, copper, tin and of course mercury.
 Composite resin is far more moldable than amalgam, making it ideal for filling uniquely shaped cavities in teeth without removing existing tooth enamel, which is almost always the case when placing amalgam.